junhaotee/KNN-Classification-and-Regression-Library-for-Java/README.md

 ![knn-classifier](https://upload.wikimedia.org/wikipedia/commons/6/6a/Knn-Class.png)

 The core of KNN is a majority voting mechanism.
 The mechanism involves finding the potential candidate(s) which shares the highest degree of similarity of an given instance.
 The similarity determined by a loss function, e.g. mean squared error.
-The 'K' refers to the number of best candidates to be chosen and should be an odd number.
+The 'K' refers to the number of best candidates to be chosen and should be an odd number in the case of classification.
 The outcome of a prediction is determined by the majority of assigned label from the best candidates.

 **Example**